geudde/attic-chest/pages/04.season-3/13.meeting-34/04.love/docs.md

 Let the mistaken world suppose
 &emsp;That nature in Old Homer reigns;
 Or, still, more blindly think she flows
-&emsp;In Virgil’s cold, & labour’d Strains.
+&emsp;In Virgil’s cold, & labour’d strains.

-I came my Love upon a Tree;
+I came my Love upon a tree;
-&emsp;Scholars consult its faithful Rind;
+&emsp;Scholars consult its faithful rind;
-Throw Books away, for there you’ll see
+Throw books away, for there you’ll see
-&emsp;A lovelier Copy of the Mind.
+&emsp;A lovelier copy of the mind.